-Possible cause Solution Bread sinks in the center Too much liquid or liquid too warm Measure ingredients accurately.
-Use liquids at temperatures between 21 °C and 28 and 28 °C Salt was not added causing bread to over rise and collapse Measure ingredients accurately Too much yeast was added Measure ingredients accurately, if problem persists, reduce yeast by 1/4 teaspoon High humidity and hot ambient temperatures can cause bread to over rise and collapse Bake during the coolest part of the day, Try reducing the yeast by 1⁄4 teaspoon or use liquids direct from the refrigerator.
-Do not use the timer function High altitudes can cause the bread to over rise Try reducing the yeast by 1⁄4 teaspoon and then collapse during baking Lid is open during baking Do not open the lid during baking Bread did not rise enough Not enough yeast was added Measure ingredients accurately Yeast is outdated or inactive Never use outdated yeast.
-Store in a cool, dark place Too little sugar was added Measure ingredients accurately Too much salt was added, reducing the Measure ingredients accurately action of the yeast Water was too hot and killed the yeast Use liquids at temperatures between 21°C and 28°C Yeast has been activated before program has stared Take care that yeast does not come in contact with liquid before program has started
+Possible cause Solution

+Bread sinks in the centre

+Too much liquid or liquid too warm Measure ingredients accurately.
+Use liquids at temperatures between 21°C and 28°C Salt was not added, causing bread to over rise and collapse Measure ingredients accurately Too much yeast was added Measure ingredients accurately, if problem persists, reduce yeast by 1/4 teaspoon High humidity and hot ambient temperatures can cause bread to over rise and collapse Bake during the coolest part of the day, Try reducing the yeast by 1 / 4 teaspoon or use liquids direct from the refrigerator.
+Do not use the timer function High altitudes can cause the bread to over rise and then collapse during baking Try reducing the yeast by $^{1\!/{4}}$ teaspoon Lid is open during baking Do not open the lid during baking

+Bread did not rise enough

+Not enough yeast was added Measure ingredients accurately Yeast is outdated or inactive Never use outdated yeast.
+Store in a cool, dark place Too little sugar was added Measure ingredients accurately Too much salt was added, reducing the action of the yeast Measure ingredients accurately Water was too hot and killed the yeast Use liquids at temperatures between 21°C and 28°C Yeast has been activated before program has started Take care that yeast does not come in contact with liquid before program has started